 The environmental consequences discussion describes the potential environmental impacts of the No Project Alternative and the B-P Build Alternatives by 2040, and the planning horizon for this analysis.
-Some topic areas (transportation, air quality, and energy) include additional discussion of the impacts of the B-P Build Alternatives in the opening year, or "date of implementation" of HSR operations, as described more specifically in the individual chapters.7 The discussion of the potential impacts of each alternative is organized by geographic segment and presented in the occurrence timeframe of construction or operations.
+Some topic areas (transportation, air quality, and energy) include additional discussion of the impacts of the B-P Build Alternatives in the opening year, or "date of implementation" of HSR operations, as described more specifically in the individual chapters.6 The discussion of the potential impacts of each alternative is organized by geographic segment and presented in the occurrence timeframe of construction or operations.
 For the purposes of the environmental analysis in this EIR/EIS, construction years are assumed based on the latest information available at the time the environmental analysis was performed.
 The construction years identified at the time of the environmental analysis are March 2018 to June 2025, with peak construction activity occurring in 2021.
 Actual construction years may occur later than those assumed in the environmental analysis.
-Evaluations of direct and indirect project impacts reflect the integration of project features to avoid or minimize impacts (IAMF), as well as mitigation commitments derived from the 2005 Final Program Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for the Proposed California High-Speed Train System (Authority and FRA 2005), the 2008 Bay Area to Central Valley High-Speed Train Final Program Environmental Impact Report/Environmental Impact Study (EIR/EIS) (Authority and FRA 2008), and the 2012 Bay Area to Central Valley High-Speed Train Partially Revised Final Program Environmental Impact Report (EIR) (Authority 2012) (as appropriate to the geographic location of the project section).
+Evaluations of direct and indirect project impacts reflect the integration of project features to avoid or minimize impacts (IAMF), as well as mitigation commitments derived from the 2005 Statewide Program EIR/EIS (Authority and FRA 2005), the 2008 Bay Area to Central Valley Final Program EIR/EIS (Authority and FRA 2008), and the 2012 Bay Area to Central Valley Partially Revised Final Program EIR (Authority 2012) (as appropriate to the geographic location of the project section).
 This evaluation of direct and indirect project impacts will occur with consideration of IAMFs, but before implementation of project mitigation measures.
 The explanations of the impacts include the context, intensity, duration of the impact, other impact characteristics as appropriate (e.g., no effect, impact, or beneficial effect), and the consideration of mitigation measures as required by NEPA.
 Operational impacts that would occur during the incremental stages of HSR project implementation and that would change with build out of the project are considered interim.
 Intermittent impacts are those that are not continuous but recur throughout the life of the system on an episodic or occasional basis.
 Permanent impacts are those that are continuous throughout the life of the Bakersfield to Palmdale Project Section.
 As described above, the analysis of environmental consequences includes determination of significance under CEQA using the approach mandated by the act.